 The death of Yamagata.
 Damn... he thought he had the upper hand against Tetsuo.

 There's the death of poor Takashi, which happens right when it seems things may start getting better and as he happily goes towards Akira, calling out to him and asking if he remembers him from the past.
 And right when he's extending his hands to touch the kid he's so happy to see again...
 BANG, courtesy of Nezu.
-No wonder Akira has a terrible Heroic BSOD as he sees Takashi die, completely loses control of his powers, pretty much blows up the whole Tokyo by himself.
+No wonder Akira has a terrible Heroic BSOD as he sees Takashi die, completely loses control of his powers, pretty much blows up the whole of Tokyo by himself.

 Then there is the death of Kaori.
-She had zero to do with his condition.
+She had zero to do with Tetsuo's condition.
 On the contrary, she loves him and genuinely cares for him, despite him being a royal prick.
 Yet, she pays the ultimate price.

 Made even worse in the manga, where she's shot to death by Tetsuo's aide and dies in Tetsuo's arms.

 When the Colonel is reintroduced in the second half of the story, one of his former soldiers recognizes him and salutes to him.
 The Colonel dismisses him, as he cannot help anymore.

 The death of Sakaki; Lady Miyako spends the rest of the manga grieving for her death.

 Specially because the mortally injured Sakaki dies calling out for the woman she saw as a mother figure, and has a vision of Miyako welcoming her to Heaven.
 Then the manga cuts to Miyako sensing her "daughter"'s death and screaming her name.

 The moment Kei and Kaneda see each other again after the latter is presumed dead.
 The whole thing is eventually foiled by Kaisuke.